Mellenger-Interactive/Evaluation-Project/README.md

 Custom modules should be placed inside modules/custom Folder.

 ## CONFIGURATION
-In Drupal, configuration is the collection of admin settings that determine how the site functions, as opposed to the content of the site.The Task configurations needs to be placed in config folder.
+In Drupal, configuration is the collection of admin settings that determine how the site functions, as opposed to the content of the site.The Task configurations needs to be placed in config folder..